katarighe/awesome-books/README.md

 <!-- PROJECT DESCRIPTION -->
 # 📖 Awesome Books<a name="about-project"></a>

-> This is the First JS Project of Microverse.
+> This is the first JS Project of Microverse.
+It is represented under Module 2 "JavaScript and Networking".

-Awesome Books is built as part of the 12-month Microverse Full-Stack Web Development Program.
-The mobile project was first applied in this project, followed by the desktop one.
+This project is a basic website that allows users to add books from the list.
+The books list is stored locally on the computer.
+Project done using plain JavaScript, alongside HTML & CSS.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>